 When choosing ERP software, you will certainly face the need to choose between a custom and an off-the-shelf solution.

 Each of these options has its advantages and disadvantages, so we advise you to choose according to your individual businesses needs.
 To make a right choice, check on the difference between choosing off-the-shelf and custom ERP software.

 Custom ERP software

-Software supplier: the creator of the finished software gives you a product that is maintained by several companies and teams, so if the developer’s business burns out, you can still use their software.
+Software supplier: the creator of the ready-made software gives you a product that is maintained by several companies and teams, so if the developer’s business burns out, you can still use their software.
 However, there will be no guarantee for this IT-solution.
-And the supplier is unlikely to help you decide on the modules, if you are not sure about what you need yet.
+And the supplier is unlikely to help you decide on the modules if you are not sure what you need yet.

-Software development company: buying a custom solution you, in fact, buying a technical partnership.
-Many companies offer services for maintaining ERP software after it's presented to the customer.
+Software development company: buying a custom solution you’re, in fact, buying a technical partnership.
+Many companies offer services for maintaining ERP software after it's delivered to the customer.
 Some provide IT consulting services, which helps customers decide on modules in ERP systems.
 Some even provide a lifetime software warranty.
 And this is good, as it will take off your responsibility for the IT-product.
-And even if it burns out, you can still work with the its software, but you'll have to find other support team for the IT solution.
+And even if it burns out, you can still work with the existing software, but you'll have to find another support team for the IT solution maintenance.

 Development time: off-the-shelf ERP software solutions are ready to be integrated into your enterprise workflow.
 However, this software lacks the ability of adapting to the individual needs of your business.

 Development time: custom ERP software solutions take longer to develop and it's only natural.
 They are adapted to your business ideas and needs in order to later work exclusively for your goals and your result.
 This determines the custom systems’ effectiveness, and makes it more promising than off-the-shelf solutions.